-Different coffee cultures and industries can be found around. the world, but few take as much pride in their product as Costa Rica.
-This small, Latin American region produces some seriously noteworthy coffee.
-So if you are looking to explore a vast variety of flavor profiles, this is the one for you!
+Though there are plenty of coffee-producing countries, few take as much pride in their product as Costa Rica.
+This Latin American region produces some seriously noteworthy coffee.
+So, if you and your taste buds love exploring a vast range of flavor profiles, this one is for you.

-We’re here to tell you all about what makes Costa Rica’s coffee so special and provide recommendations on both beans and brewing.
-With the variety that this nation has to offer, we won’t be surprised if this journey leads you to your new favorite brew.
-Read on to find out!
+We’ll tell you what makes Costa Rican coffee beans special and recommend beans and brewing methods.
+With the kind of variety Costa Rica’s joe offers, we wouldn’t be surprised if you stumbled across your new favorite brew.

 Costa Rican Coffee Culture